 Table sugar (sucrose) has about 16 calories per teaspoon.
 That's a lot of calories if you're trying to sweeten a drinkable protein.
 Trimino Brands created its original flavors (Peach, Coconut Pineapple, Mixed Berry, and Strawberry Lemonade) with sucralose.
-In 2017, Trimino Brands launched four new flavors sweetened with stevia: Raspberry Limeade, Orchard, and Citrus.
+In 2017, Trimino Brands launched three new flavors sweetened with stevia: Raspberry Limeade, Orchard, and Citrus.

 This article breaks down the difference between sucralose and stevia.

 The 4 original flavors of trimino - protein infused water are sweetened with sucralose.
 Sucralose is an FDA-approved food additive that is 600 times sweeter than table sugar.
 Meaning you need a lot less sucralose than sugar to achieve the same sweetness.

 Sucralose is an artificial sweetener formed by modifying sucrose.
 In 1976, scientists replaced three hydrogen-oxygen groups on a sugar molecule with three chlorine atoms.
 They discovered a super sweet sugar alternative that is calorie-free!

 In 1999, the FDA approved sucralose as a general-purpose sweetener.
 Unlike table sugar, sucralose is not processed by the body as a carbohydrate.
 It typically won't raise blood sugar levels.

 Some people worry, "Are artificial food additives safe?"
 The National Cancer Institute notes:

 "Sucralose has been studied extensively, and the FDA reviewed more than 110 safety studies in support of its approval of the use of sucralose as a general-purpose sweetener for food."